December: let's find some time to enjoy a moment or two in our gardens

 This month's garden jobs

 To aid the festivities, many of us may choose to decorate our garden to add some extra Christmas sparkle.
-Low energy outdoor lights can be fun and really add to the magic for children, and whilst I personally prefer a restrained and subtle approach to outdoor Christmas lighting, we should all do whatever makes us happy.
-Walking the dog on a late afternoon is one of my great December pleasures, and always presents the perfect opportunity to enjoy twinkling lights cascading from trees and shrubs.
+Low energy outdoor lights can be fun and really add to the magic for children, and whilst we happen to prefer a restrained and subtle approach to outdoor Christmas lighting, we firmly believe that we should all do whatever makes us happy providing it's not causing anybody else any harm or difficulty.
+Walking the dog on a late afternoon is one of our great December pleasures, and always presents the perfect opportunity to enjoy twinkling lights cascading from trees and shrubs.

 Christmas wreaths can be easily made with cuttings from our gardens, and always add a welcoming touch to front doors.
 We love to use the traditional holly and ivy for our wreath here at Tythorne Garden Design HQ, but there are lots of other plants to use so maybe it’s time we experimented a bit more?

-Enjoy all that the December garden has to offer you, and I hope you and yours have a very happy and relaxing Christmas.
+Enjoy all that the December garden has to offer you, and we hope you and yours have a very happy and relaxing Christmas.

 Tythorne Garden Design provides professional fixed-fee garden design solutions for customers in Grantham, Stamford, Newark and surrounding areas.
 Let's see how we can help you to enjoy your garden more.
 Call us on 07900 224 239 or 01529 455 355.